nodejs/node/doc/api/n-api.md

 ##### Parameters
 - `[in]  env`: The environment that the API is invoked under
 - `[in]  value`: `napi_value` representing JavaScript Number
-- `[out] result`: C++ int64 primitive equivalent of the given JavaScript Number
+- `[out] result`: C int64 primitive equivalent of the given JavaScript Number

 ##### Return value
 - `napi_ok` if the API succeeded.
 - `napi_number_expected` if a non-number `napi_value` is passed in

 ##### Description
-This API returns the C++ int64 primitive equivalent of the given JavaScript Number
+This API returns the C int64 primitive equivalent of the given JavaScript Number

 #### *napi_get_value_string_length*